render-examples/forem/README.md

 With a few clicks, you can deploy Forem to Render with the following components:

-- Rails web service that runs the Ruby on Rails app
+- Web service that runs the Ruby on Rails app
 - Sidekiq worker that handles background jobs
 - Elasticsearch instance for in app searching
 - [Redis](https://render.com/docs/deploy-redis) instance to store cache data